From Battery to Brakes: How Long Does an Electric Bike Really Last?

 The Heart of the Electric Bike: The Battery

 The battery is arguably the most critical component of an electric bike.
 It powers the motor and determines how far you can travel on a single charge.
-Most e-bike batteries are lithium-ion, known for their efficiency and longevity.
+Most e-bike batteries are lithium-ion, favored for their high energy density, lightweight design, and long-lasting performance.
+A good electric bike battery typically lasts 500 to 1,000 charge cycles, translating to 3 to 5 years of real-world use under average conditions.

 Electric Bike Battery Lifespan